ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Message Framers are functions that define simple transformations between application Message data and raw transport protocol data.
-Generally, a Message Framer implements a simple application protocol that can either be provided by the Transport Service implementation or be customized by the application.
+Generally, a Message Framer implements a simple application protocol that can either be provided by the Transport Services implementation or be customized by the application.
 A Framer can encapsulate or encode outbound Messages, decapsulate or decode inbound data into Messages, and implement parts of